giraud/reasonml-idea-plugin/website/docs/get-started/project-configuration.md

 This is needed because the plugin is working at the source level for completion.

-Use the + icon and locate the directory where you cloned the github project:
+Use the + icon and locate the directory where you cloned the GitHub project:

 ![](../../static/img/sdk_03.png)